·

 • Add the carrots, pineapple, and raisins.
 Reduce your mixer speed to low and gently fold in the grated carrots, drained pineapple, and golden raisins until evenly distributed throughout the batter.

 • Prepare the dry ingredients.
 In a separate large bowl, whisk together the flour, cinnamon, allspice, salt, and baking soda.
-Gradually add the dry ingredients to the wet ingredients, mixing gently after each addition until just combined.
+Gradually add the dry ingredients to the wet ingredients 1 cup at a time, mixing gently after each addition until just combined.
 Be careful not to overmix.

 • Fill and bake.
 Divide the batter evenly among the prepared cupcake liners.
-Bake in the preheated oven for 25 minutes, or until a cake tester inserted into the center of a cupcake comes out clean and the tops are lightly bouncy when pressed.
+Fill to about ⅔ full.
+Bake for 25 minutes, or until the tops are lightly bouncy when pressed.

 • Cool the cupcakes.
-Allow the cupcakes to cool in the pan for a few minutes before transferring them to a wire rack to cool completely before frosting.
+Cool in the pan for a few minutes before moving them to a wire rack to cool completely before frosting.

 For the Cream Cheese Frosting: